 Your Trusted Friendly Vets

-You want to your animal to get state of the art medical care from people who love animals too and treat them like their own?
-We can help you keep your pets happy and healthy.Learn More
+You want your animal to get state of the art medical care from people who love animals and treat them like their own.Learn More Schedule Online

 Black Dog Veterinary Services is proud to serve the Gallatin valley's dogs, cats, and horses.
 We offer high quality, compassionate care at a reasonable price.
 We offer both traditional medicine and alternative therapies, such as acupuncture, medical massage, essential oil consultations and laser therapy, as we find a well-rounded, holistic approach to medicine to best serve your pets needs and strive to provide individualized care to your pet.

 Black Dog Veterinary Services is proud to be accredited by the American Animal Hospital Association, meaning we are part of the top 15% of hospitals in the United States and Canada that are held to a higher standard, and that your pet is receiving care at a hospital that has passed the highest standards in veterinary care.

 Why Call Us?What means more to you than your family?

 Not much right?
 We think so too.

 Everyone here at Black Dog Veterinary Services knows how hard it can be when your loved ones need some medical attention.